 To successfully implement this platform, the Home Assistant host should be capable of multiple simultaneous reads.
 For every concurrent Home Assistant user, a connection will be made to the camera every 10 seconds.
 This should normally not be a problem.

 In order to integrate the camera with Home Assistant, it is necessary to install a custom firmware on the device.
-Instructions for doing so can be found via the yi-hack-v3 GitHub project or if you have a 2019 version camera yi-hack-6FUS_4.5.0 GitHub project.
+Instructions for doing so can be found via the yi-hack-v3 GitHub project.
+If you have a 2019/2020 version camera use yi-hack-MStar GitHub project or yi-hack-Allwinner GitHub project.
+In this case configure the cam as ONVIF and read the wiki for further details.

 Once installed, please ensure that you have enabled FTP and Telnet on your device.